Saswata95/Bluetooth-Attendance/README.md

 # Installation

-To use this template, your computer needs:
+To use this project, your computer needs:

 1) Python 2 or 3
 2) Pip Package Manager